nas5w/typeofnan-javascript-quizzes/content/questions/async-await/index.md

   - 'Something else'
 ---

-Consider the following async function and it's output, what will be displayed to the console when calling the `f()` function?
+Consider the following async function and its output, what will be displayed to the console when calling the `f()` function?

 ```javascript